 Halfway through the rice cooking, in a separate large pot, melt 1 Tbsp butter over medium heat.
-Add onion, carrots and celery and saute until slightly tender, about 4 minutes, adding in garlic during last 30 seconds of sauteing.
+Add onion, carrots and celery and saute 4 minutes, add garlic and saute 30 seconds longer.

 Add chicken broth, thyme, marjoram, sage, rosemary and season with salt and black pepper to taste.
 Increase heat to medium-high, add chicken and bring mixture to a boil.

-Cover pot with lid and allow mixture to boil 12 - 15 minutes, or until chicken is cooked through (rotating chicken to opposite side once during cooking for thicker chicken breasts - if they don't fully immerse in broth).
+Cover pot with lid, reduce to medium-low heat and allow mixture to simmer until chicken is cooked through, about 12 - 16 minutes (rotating chicken to opposite side once during cooking for thicker chicken breasts - if they don't fully immerse in broth).

 Remove chicken and set aside on cutting board to cool 5 minutes then shred into small bite size pieces.
-Meanwhile reduce heat to low and add cooked rice.
-Add shredded chicken to soup.
+Leave soup covered over warm heat.

-In a separate medium saucepan (I just rinsed and wiped out the rice pan), melt remaining 6 Tbsp butter over medium heat.
+Meanwhile in a separate medium saucepan, melt remaining 6 Tbsp butter over medium heat.
 Add flour and cook 1 1/2 minutes, whisking constantly.

-Then, while whisking vigorously, slowly pour milk into butter/flour mixture.
+Then while whisking vigorously, slowly pour milk into butter/flour mixture.
+Whisk in heavy cream.
 Cook mixture, stirring constantly until it thickens.

-*I used Lundberg Wild Blend Rice which I recommend for this recipe if you can find it.
+*I recommend using Lundberg Wild Blend Rice if you can find it.